-Grandparents’ Rights Attorney | Orlando
+Grandparents’ Rights Attorney in Orlando | Sperling Ducker PLLC

-Common Reasons that a Parent or Parents Block Grandparent Visitation
+Reasons Parents Block Grandparent Visitation

 Common reasons for grandparents to be denied visitation include:

-- The death of one parent;
+- The death of one parent

-- The parents got divorced.
+- The parents got divorced

 Petitioning the Court for Visitation Rights

-- Relationship between grandparents and the child;
+- The relationship between grandparents and the child

-- Length of that relationship;
+- Length of that relationship

-- Health of the grandparents.
+- The health of the grandparents

 Struggling with child custody or a divorce?
 Not sure how to plan for you or a loved one’s elder care?
-If you are seeking legal representation contact Sperling Ducker PLC, Attorneys and Counselors at Law.
+If you are seeking legal representation contact Sperling Ducker PLLC, Attorneys and Counselors at Law.
 Call us at 407-645-3297 or send us a send us a message.
 Visit our Winter Park and Orlando office.
-Sperling Ducker serves Altamonte Springs, Longwood, Maitland, Orlando, Oviedo, Winter Garden, Winter Park and Winter Springs and surrounding areas.
+Sperling Ducker PLLC serves Altamonte Springs, Longwood, Maitland, Orlando, Oviedo, Winter Garden, Winter Park and Winter Springs and surrounding areas.